 I was staying with Charlotte when she gave me a copy of Chef AJ’s book, and of course it was encouraging to be spending time in her plant-based household.
 I then moved to Urbana IL, which is smack in the middle of the Midwest — a region well known for meat, bread, and obesity.
 On the other hand, the person from whom I bought my house is almost completely vegan, along with the local contra-dance community.
 Socially, I find a lot of support for a gentle walk into being more vegan or at least vegetarian.
 My best friend is seriously carnivous, and we eat together 2-3 times per week.
 Of course, I love to cook, so this is an interesting challenge; so far, the most graceful solution is that he cooks meat at his house, and I explore and develop vegetarian or vegan dishes at my house.

-So here are some recipes that I’m working on for my next cookbook called Healthy Holidays: savory dishes can be found HERE, while desserts are HERE.
+So here are some recipes that I’m working on for my next cookbook called Healthy Holidays.
+This page has the links to Main Courses and Misc; click HERE for Soups, Sauces, and Spreads, and click here for Sweets.
 Note: Not all the recipes are vegan, but all are vegetarian and gluten-free, and even those can be adapted to be vegan.
 So have a go, and let me know what you think.
 Also, various recipes will be found in my blog (amongst other topics), so feel free to adopt and adapt whatever strikes your fancy.